Dependent Verification FAQs

 - Copy of marriage certificate

-- Copy of most recent tax transcript showing the dependent was claimed.
+- Copy of most recent taxes showing the dependent was claimed.
 Financial information is not required.
-Directions to request a tax transcript

 - Copy of divorce decree

 - Copy of Child Support Order

 - Copy of Adoption or Legal Guardianship documentation

 - Medical verification form completed by the child's doctor (required only for disable dependents)

 No. Do not send your original documentation.
 Photocopies, faxes and electronic files are acceptable, provided they are clear and readable.

 I have misplaced my marriage certificate or a birth certificate.
 How do I obtain a certified copy?